I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_pnp_event.md

 ### -field NetEventSwitchActivate

 Indicates that the Hyper-V Extensible Switch has completed activation, and switch extensions can now safely query for further switch configuration.
 The indication is only used in the Hyper-V Extensible Switch stack, issued by the extension miniport.
-See <a href="netvista.querying_the_hyper_v_extensible_switch_configuration">Querying the Hyper-V Extensible Switch Configuration</a> and <a href="netvista.ndis_switch_parameters">NDIS_SWITCH_PARAMETERS</a> for more details.
+See <a href="https://msdn.microsoft.com/AF646860-01AB-4F4B-84F8-B570054B10FC">Querying the Hyper-V Extensible Switch Configuration</a> and <a href="..\ntddndis\ns-ntddndis-_ndis_switch_parameters.md">NDIS_SWITCH_PARAMETERS</a> for more details.

 ### -field NetEventInhibitBindsAbove